Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 - Being within 2 metres of someone who has tested positive for more than 15 minutes

-On the other hand if you have kept a physical distance of two metres or more (e.g. outdoors or in a tutorial) and you have followed other social distancing practices then you don’t need to self-isolate.
+On the other hand if you have kept a physical distance of two metres or more (e.g. outdoors or in a tutorial) and you have followed other social distancing practices you will not be counted as a close contact and you won't need to self isolate.

 However, if you are asked to self-isolate by a college officer, the NHS/PHE track and trace system then you must self-isolate.
 If you are in doubt about whether you should self-isolate please ask the College Nurse or another member of the Welfare Team.

 If you are identified as a close contact of someone who has tested positive for Covid-19 then the College Welfare Team will be in touch with you with guidance, and you follow the same basic rules as above.
-You should isolate for 10 days even if you take a test and it proves negative, and remember that you should only book a test if you develop symptoms.
+You should isolate for 10 days even if you take a test and it proves negative.
 Follow all the same rules as for those above.

 Remember to alert your personal tutor, and department so that, if necessary, they can make alternative arrangements for your teaching.